rblanchett/cancer_biomarker/README.md

 Please see the paper (DOI above) for specifics, including the list of homeobox genes used, the genome assemblies, etc.

-The order in which the section shoudl be run is:
+The order in which the scripts should be run in is specified by their numerical order.

-1. BRCA_DMR_Analysis
-2. Summary
-3. Homeobox_filter
-4. Homeobox_DMR_overlap

 The TCGA BRCA dataset has been used as an example, but the study used 16 datasets from TCGA